xpollen8/blog.davidwhittemore.com/_posts/2025-05-28-anne-whittemore.md

 <a href="https://en.wikipedia.org/wiki/Liz_Wilde">The Wikipedia page covers her radio career in depth</a>, but in summary: Anne had
 a good 20 year run as a "shock jock" radio presence, known as "Liz Wilde"

-She left an impression as the first woman with a voice in the of shock jock universe.
+She left an impression as the first woman with a voice in the shock jock universe.
 She was especially good apparently at interviewing.

 Typical of online rememberences: